rshipp/python-codacycov/README.rst

 Codacy assumes that coverage is previously configured for your project.

-To generate the required coverage XML file, calculate coverage for your project as normal, then run
+To generate the required coverage XML file, calculate coverage for your project as normal, by running:

 ``coverage xml``